 It’s an annual winter celebration of the snowfall that Michigan’s Upper Peninsula receives each year.
 The U.S. average is 27.8 inches, but the Upper Peninsula can receive anywhere from 40-200 inches, depending on where you’re at.

-In 100 years, the carnival has seen its fair share of notable events and additions:
+In over 100 years, the carnival has seen its fair share of notable events and additions:

 - The first carnival in 1922 was a one-night-only affair and saw students dress up like animals for a circus theme.

 - In 1928, the Carnival Queens competition started, and women were judged on skiing, ice skating, and beauty.

 - The Blue Key National Honor Society officially began organizing the carnival in 1934.

 - The snow statue building, for which the carnival is famous, started in 1936 by Michigan Tech students and school children.

 - In 1940, a lack of snow delayed the winter carnival to February, which became a permanent change.